 - The UK government will require IT suppliers to comply with the five security controls laid out in its Cyber Essentials Scheme.

-However, even with all of these clues, the researchers said: “It is impossible at this stage to claim which country the attack originated from, simply because all of the data points could easily be forged to hide the true location of the perpetrator.”
+However, even with all these clues, the researchers said: “It is impossible at this stage to claim which country the attack originated from, simply because all the data points could easily be forged to hide the true location the perpetrator.”